galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 Submit and monitor Galasa test runs either locally or in automation by using a command line interface (Galasa CLI).
 The Galasa CLI lets you submit and monitor test runs by using the same set of commands, regardless of the technology that you are using to run your pipeline.

-You can access the code in the [galasa-dev/cli repository](https://github.com/galasa-dev/cli) in GitHub.
+[Download the CLI tool](https://github.com/galasa-dev/cli/releases) and [access the code](https://github.com/galasa-dev/cli) from the cli repository in GitHub.

 ## Getting started